raniabdelfattah/WST_MS1_Group_7/README.md

 # Recipes 4 Keeps

-A responsive recipe sharing website built with HTML5, CSS3, Bootstrap, and JavaScript that celebrates family recipes and culinary traditions.
-This project showcases modern web development practices including accessibility, responsive design, clean semantic markup, and interactive features.
+A responsive recipe sharing website built with HTML5, CSS3, Bootstrap 5.3.2, and JavaScript that celebrates family recipes and culinary traditions.
+This project showcases modern web development practices including accessibility, responsive design, clean semantic markup, dynamic content loading, and interactive features.

 ## Project Timeline

 View our complete project timeline and task breakdown in our Gantt Chart:
 **[Recipes 4 Keeps Gantt Chart](https://sharing.clickup.com/9016079716/g/h/8cpcxb4-4376/7dba737a757e949)**

+**Project Management Notes:**
+- **Team Communication**: Regular check-ins via GSpace and team meetings to track progress, address blockers, and ensure all members are aligned on project goals
+- **Task Management**: All tasks are assigned with clear deadlines and dependencies in ClickUp and GSpace.
+Team members update task status regularly to maintain visibility across the project
+- **Handling Delays**: If delays occur, the members reassess task priorities immediately.
+Members redistribute workload, adjust deadlines, or identify features that can be deferred to post-launch updates
+- **Feature Changes**: Document all feature changes in team GSpace with detailed descriptions.
+Team consensus required before implementing scope changes to avoid project drift

 ## About the Project